eoap/inference-eoap/docs/cwl-workflow/tile-based-classification.md

 B --> C[STAC Catalog]
 ```

-The CWL Workflow is shown below and the lines highlighted chain the water bodies detection step:
+The CWL Workflow is shown below and the lines highlighted chain the inference step:

 ```yaml linenums="1" title="tile-based-classification.cwl"
 --8<--